cdapio/cdap-ingest/file-tailer/README.md

   - pipes.pipe1.sink.host
   - pipes.pipe1.sink.port

- Please note that target file should be accessible for file-tailer user.
+ Please note that the target file must be accessible to the file-tailer user.
- In order to check this, one can use following command:
+ To check this, you can use the more command with the file-tailer user:

  ```
  sudo -u file-tailer more path_to_target_file
  ```

- Once configured,
- To start the daemon, execute following command:
+ To start the daemon, execute the command:

  ```
     sudo service file-tailer start
  ```

- To stop the daemon, execute following command:
+ To stop the daemon, execute the command:

  ```
     sudo service file-tailer stop
  ```

- File Tailer stores logs in /var/log/file-tailer folder.
+ File Tailer stores log files in the `/var/log/file-tailer directory.
- File Tailer stores pid, states and statistics in /var/run/file-tailer folder.
+ PID, states and statistics are stored in the /var/run/file-tailer directory.

 ## Example Configuration